-Nausea and vomiting are common in pregnancy and can have a significant negative effect on women’s health.
+Nausea and vomiting are common in pregnancy, commonly known as morning sickness and can have a significant negative effect on women’s health.
 Approximately half of all pregnant women in the United States have nausea and vomiting in early pregnancy, and about 25% have nausea alone.
 Only about 25% of pregnant women are free of any such problem.
 The problem can vary in severity.
 The mildest form is often referred to as morning sickness and the most severe form is called hyperemesis gravidarum.

 Hyperemesis involves persistent vomiting, weight loss greater than 5%, abnormalities in various blood chemistries, and dehydration.
 Hyperemesis usually results in the need for hospitalization, treatment with intravenous fluids, and even intravenous feeding.
 Approximately 1% of pregnant women have vomiting severe enough to require hospitalization.

 Persistent mild nausea, however, can also be a significant problem.
 It is not just “morning sickness” for many of these women.
 Approximately 35% of women with nausea during pregnancy lost time from work, and 25% cannot function well at home throughout the day.

 Unfortunately, women who are suffering from nausea and vomiting in pregnancy frequently do not seek or receive effective treatments out of concern over safety of taking medications in early pregnancy. however, there are safe and effective options for women who suffer from this problem.

 It is unknown why some women experience nausea and vomiting of pregnancy and others do not.
 Some patients can identify the triggers of their nausea and thus can avoid aggravating odors or foods.
 These triggers are individualized so what works for one woman might not work for another.
 Often, a period of trail and error is needed to find the right combination of factors that will prevent or reduce nausea and vomiting.
 Dietary modifications include: